-- In the Hosts section, select parameters for database hosts created with the cluster (keep in mind that if you use SSDs when creating MongoDB clusters, you can set at least three hosts).
+- Under Hosts, select parameters for the database hosts created with the cluster (keep in mind that if you use SSDs when creating a MongoDB cluster, you can set at least three hosts).
 If you open the Advanced settings section, you can choose specific subnets for each host.
 By default, each host is created in a separate subnet.

 - Click Create cluster.

-If you don't have Yandex.Cloud CLI, install it.
+If you don't have the Yandex.Cloud command line interface yet, install it.

 The folder specified in the CLI profile is used by default.
 You can specify a different folder using the